Al-Andalus: Legacy

 As Andalusi cities were conquered by Leon, Castile, and other Christian Spanish kingdoms, Christian monarchs such as Alfonso X of Castile started translating the mountainous libraries of al-Andalus into Latin.
-These libraries contained translations of Ancient Greek texts, as well as new ones made by Muslims in the Islamic Golden Age.
-That, combined with the interaction with Muslims during the Crusades, and the Fall of Constantinople introducing Greek scholars to the west, helped launch the Renaissance.
-Scientists and philosophers such as Averroes and Al-Zahrawi (fathers of rationalism and surgery, respectively) heavily inspired the Renaissance, and their ideas are still world renowned to this day.
-Al Andalus has also left art and architecture and has some of the best preserved Islamic Golden Age architecture in the world, with examples including the Cathedral of Córdoba, the Alhambra, the Giralda and many more.
+These libraries contained translations of Ancient Greek texts, as well as new translations made by Muslims during the Islamic Golden Age.
+That, combined with Crusades-era interactions with Muslims and the Fall of Constantinople introducing Greek scholars to the West, helped launch the Renaissance.
+Such scientists and philosophers as Averroes and Al-Zahrawi (fathers of rationalism and surgery, respectively) heavily inspired the Renaissance.
+To this day, their ideas are still world-renowned.
+Al-Andalus has also left art, architecture, and its former territories are among some of the world's best preserved Islamic Golden Age architecture, with examples including the Cathedral of Córdoba, the Alhambra, the Giralda, and many more.

-As a result of the Reconquista and fall of many important Andalusi cities, substantial numbers of Andalusi migrated to the Maghreb where they found place at the courts of Maghrebi rulers.
+As a result of the Reconquista and fall of many important Andalusi cities, substantial numbers of Andalusi migrated to the Maghreb (where they found place at the courts of Maghrebi rulers).
 Many of the elite Andalusi immigrants were Arabs.
 For a variety of reasons, "Andalusi" came to be almost synonymous with "Arab" in the Maghreb.

-In the Iberian Peninsula, some Muslims converted to Christianity and remained permanently after the end of the Reconquista.
+In the Iberian Peninsula, many Muslims were forced to convert to Christianity, particularly in the latter period of the Reconquista and following the decrees of 1502 and 1526.
+These converts and their descendants, known as Moriscos, remained under intense persecution until their expulsion in the early 17th century.
 This is indicated by a "high mean proportion of ancestry from North African (10.6%)" that "attests to a high level of religious conversion (whether voluntary or enforced), driven by historical episodes of social and religious intolerance, that ultimately led to the integration of descendants."
+The "high mean proportion of North African ancestry (10.6%)" in modern Iberian populations attests not to voluntary integration, but primarily to the forced conversion and subsequent absorption of these populations before the expulsions, driven by centuries of social and religious intolerance.